NikhPradhan/LibraryManagementWebsite/README.md

  Purpose:

-   1. The purposes of this application are as follows:
-   2. The software is for the students those are willing to get library books for their reference.
+   1. The software is for the students those are willing to get library books for their reference.
-   3. It provides following facilities to:
+   2. It provides following facilities to:

 	Admin:
 		1 Can enter details related to a particular book.